JasonM-Wuos/SnapMemo/README.md

    - To change, open the “Create Event” shortcut and follow the prompts to alter the calendar name; modify the memo folder name in the main shortcut.

 4. **Launch**
-   - Assign the main shortcut to the side button or Quick Actions.
+   - Assign the main shortcut to the side button.
-   - Long‑press the side button to run it, or invoke it from the share sheet of any screen.
+   - Long‑press the side button to run it.

 ###  Roadmap

 - **Better time parsing**: Currently does not understand relative expressions like “next Tuesday”.
 We plan to add current‑time retrieval and calculation (workaround: if the screenshot is from WeChat, tapping the message time reveals the full date, which the model can use).
 - **Multi‑turn interaction**: Although tool calls are supported, multi‑turn dialogues with the user are not.
 We will expose “choice” and “fill‑in‑the‑blank” as tools for the agent to enable interactive completion.
 - **More features**: Add “reminder”, “recurring event detection”, and “set reminders before event start”.
+- **Multiple language**: Currently system prompt is written in Chinese.
+An English version would be launched later.
+Or you can use any LLM to translate it yourself and substitute the current one.

 ---